ionos-deploy-now/documentation/content/docs/deployment-configuration.md

 ## Manage persistency

 Per default, all files in your defined dist folder are copied to the infrastructure after every git commit.
-If you want to prevent certain directories from being copied, you can list them under `excludes`.
+If you want to prevent certain directories from being copied, you can list them under `excludes`. `Excludes` also prevent files that are created by your application from beeing deleted.
 If you want to copy files to the infrastructure on your initial deployment, but keep them persistent afterwards, you can do this by adding them to the `excludes` in `bootstrap`.

 ## Executing commands on the runtime